JayaramHemanth/audio-player/README.md

 Access the App on Netlify:

-You can also access the deployed version of the React app on Netlify at hemanth-audio-player.netlify.app.
+You can also access the deployed version of the React app on Netlify at https://hemanth-audio-player.netlify.app.
 Click here to visit the deployed app.